ViniciusClement/CEH-Practical/Nodes.md

 To find DOS (SYN and ACK) :
 	tcp.flags.syn == 1  , tcp.flags.syn == 1 and tcp.flags.ack == 0

+To find ARP Request and ARP Reply:
+	arp.opcode == 1 or arp.opcode == 2

 To find passwords :
 	http.request.method == POST